ctchou/dircifrar/README.md

 If `<remote_dir>` is encrypted, the encrypted contents are not stored directly under `<remote_dir>`.
-Rather, they are stored under the subdirectory `<remote_dir>/dircifrar_cryptdir`.
-This extra level of indirection allows the `dircifrar_cryptdir` subdirectory to take advantage of Dropbox's [**Smart Sync**](https://help.dropbox.com/installs-integrations/sync-uploads/smart-sync) feature by marking its contents as "online-only", thus saving space on the local machine.
-A separate encrypted file, `<remote_dir>/dircifrar_metafile`, records the metadata of the files in `dircifrar_cryptdir`, so that `dircifrar push` and `dircifrar pull` do not have to probe the files in `dircifrar_cryptdir`.
-Such probing would cause the contents of `dircifrar_cryptdir` to be downloaded even if they have been marked as "online-only" and thus negate the benefits of Smart Sync.
-If `dircifrar_metafile` and the contents of `dircifrar_cryptdir` ever get out of sync, the former can be regenerated using:
+Rather, they are stored under the subdirectory `<remote_dir>/dircifrar_crypt`.
+This extra level of indirection allows the `dircifrar_crypt` subdirectory to take advantage of Dropbox's [**Smart Sync**](https://help.dropbox.com/installs-integrations/sync-uploads/smart-sync) feature by marking its contents as "online-only", thus saving space on the local machine.
+A separate encrypted directory, `<remote_dir>/dircifrar_meta`, contains the metadata of the files and directories in `dircifrar_crypt`, so that `dircifrar push` and `dircifrar pull` do not have to probe the files in `dircifrar_crypt`.
+Such probing would cause the contents of `dircifrar_crypt` to be downloaded even if they have been marked as "online-only" and thus negate the benefits of Smart Sync.
+Under normal circumstances, `dircifrar` will keep the contents of `dircifrar_crypt` and `dircifrar_meta` in sync.
+If they ever get out of sync, `dircifrar_meta` can be regenerated using:

 ```
-    dircifrar rebuild-metafile <remote_dir>
+    dircifrar rebuild-meta <remote_dir>
 ```

-But note that the above operation does need to probe every file in `dircifrar_cryptdir`.
+But note that the above operation needs to probe every file in `dircifrar_crypt` and thus causes them to be downloaded.

 ## File encryption